 So in the dead of night I sat to write.
 A cathartic experience – one my soul probably needed.
 I had a word limit I struggled with because there was so much I wanted to share.
 Every few minutes I was receiving text messages, emails and social media direct messages from people in different parts of the world who had met her, known her, been her friend and worked with her.
 Each had a story of their own to tell and I could feel the pain of their loss just as I knew they felt my family’s and mine.
 They shared their memories and lessons and even I got a glimpse into parts of my sister’s life I hadn’t seen.
 There was no way I could sum all of that up in a small portion of a newspaper page.

 The 5 funerals I have attended in the last 6 months include my best friend’s teenage daughter and my sister’s.
 Here are just 7 of the many things that played in my head and heart as I wrote the obituary – which was drastically edited by the newspaper because it was too long.
-I hope these inspire you to find the courage to live your life fully.
+I hope these inspire you to find the courage to live your life fully and to appreciate the value of time and what matters the most to you in life.

 Don’t Miss The Highlights of Your Life